Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma

 \item We have estimated the $\mu_B$ dependence of the transport coefficients and found the decrease of $\qhat$ with $\mu_B$ due to a reduction of the cross sections with $\mu_B$.
 The latter might be of interest for the interpretation of jet attenuation at SPS and low RHIC energies where the baryon chemical potential is non-zero.

-\item We studied the influence of the off-shellness of the medium partons on $\qhat$ (i.e. computed within Eq. (\ref{eq:O_off}) by comparing with the on-shell evaluation of $\qhat$ within Eq. (\ref{eq:O_on}) assuming the pole mass of medium partons.
-We have obtained that the off-shellness reduces $\qhat$ especially at low $T$).
+\item We studied the influence of the off-shellness of the medium partons on $\qhat$ (i.e. computed within Eq. (\ref{eq:O_off}) by comparing with the on-shell evaluation of $\qhat$ within Eq. (\ref{eq:O_on}) assuming the pole mass of medium partons - cf. Fig. \ref{fig:qhat-T_OnOff}.
+We have obtained that the off-shellness reduces $\qhat$ especially at low $T$.

-\item We found that the suppression of a gluon jet is stronger than that of quark jet and increases with $T$ due to the non-trivial $T$-dependence of quark and gluon cross sections.
+\item We indicate that the suppression of a gluon jet is stronger than that of quark jet and increases with $T$ mainly due to the color factor as well as a non-trivial $T$-dependence of quark and gluon cross sections.
 Also we have shown that the largest energy loss of quark and gluon jets stems from the interaction with medium gluons due to the larger $gg$ cross sections compared to $qq$ or $qg$ cross sections.

-\item The comparison of our results with pQCD models - BAMPS and LBT - shows that the energy loss of a jet parton in the non-perturbative QCD medium (as characterized by the DQPM) occurs much more effective than by scattering with massless pQCD partons.
+\item The comparison of our results with pQCD models - BAMPS and LBT - shows that the energy loss of a jet parton in the non-perturbative QCD medium (as characterized by the DQPM) occurs much more effectively than by scattering with massless pQCD partons.
 Furthermore, at large $T$ our results for $\qhat$ are in qualitative agreement with pQCD results, with lattice results (pure SU(3) and (2+1)-flavor) as well as with phenomenological estimates by the JET and JETSCAPE collaborations and Color String Percolation Model.
 However, we note that for a quantitative comparison with phenomenologically extracted $\qhat$ from a fit of jet observables measured in heavy-ion experiments, we need to account for the radiative energy loss, too, which is a subject of an upcoming study. \end{itemize}

 Thus, our study of jet transport coefficients shows a large sensitivity of the jet energy loss to the properties of the QCD medium: weakly interacting pQCD versus the strongly interacting non-perturbative QGP.